 Flowers… beautiful, delightful, glorious flowers… they’re my life muse, the reason behind most of my travels, and oh, they’re also my favorite photography subject!
 One major element of flower photography is using the best type of lens in order to capture all the stunning details and to make the flowers pop and stand out from the background.
-In this post, I’ll share with you my absolute favorite lenses for flower photography and include some tips on how to choose the best one for yourself!
-I’ve also included some flower photos that I’ve taken in parks, gardens, and in my living room!
+In this post, I’ll share with you my absolute favorite lenses for flower photography and include some tips on how to choose the best one for yourself.
+I’ve included recommendations for Nikon, Sony & Canon cameras.
+I’ve also included some flower photos that I’ve taken in parks, gardens, and also in my living room!

 What Makes a Good Flower Photography Lens?

 What makes a good flower photography lens?
 I have a list of must-have technical specifications, but it also depends on what setting I’m in – whether I’m at home shooting in my living room, or if I’m at a park trying to capture flowers that are a little further away.
 But first, here are my must-haves.